TommyGhost/TommyGhost/README.md

 - 👋 Hi, I’m Tomisin
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and React-Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: hanimashauntomisin@gmail.com